cforlando/PetAdoption-API/README.md

   1. TODO: figure out what environment we need to pass into the pet-api container
   2. Create a compose file to manage setting up pet-api and mongo

+To use Docker Compose to run the PetApi and Mongo:

+1. `docker-compose up --build -d`
+2. `docker-compose stop`

 ## API Reference

 Current API location: http://cfo-pet-adoption-server.eastus.cloudapp.azure.com/api/v1/